isomerpages/pmo-nccs/media/speeches/_posts/2009-12-29-senior-minister-s-jayakumar-on-'after-copenhagen---looking-ahead'-in-petir-29-december-2009.md

 ---
 layout: post
-title: Senior Minister S Jayakumar on 'After Copenhagen - Looking Ahead' in PETIR, 29 December 2009
+title: Senior Minister S Jayakumar on 'After Copenhagen - Looking Ahead' in PETIR
 subtitle: 29 Dec 2009
 permalink: /media/speeches/senior-minister-s-jayakumar-on-'after-copenhagen---looking-ahead'-in-petir-29-december-2009
 ---

-### SENIOR MINISTER S JAYAKUMAR ON 'AFTER COPENHAGEN - LOOKING AHEAD' IN PETIR, 29 DECEMBER 2009

 1\.
 After the recent Copenhagen Climate Change Conference, some countries have accused others as being the spoilers.
 Singapore should not get embroiled in such a blame game.
 Climate change is too important a global issue for unproductive recriminations.
 Instead we should look ahead, build on whatever we have achieved and iron out outstanding issues.